Javier María Pascual Ibañez: Agencia EFE

-Pascual continued as one of EFE subdirectors and head of DEU across the 1980s.
+Pascual continued as one of the EFE subdirectors and head of DEU across the 1980s.
 Due to his role he interfaced with a number of institutions, including Real Academia Española, e.g. when championing his homogeneity drive and attempting to set up Fundación para la Defensa de la Lengua Española; he also took part in a number of linguistic and educational initiatives.
-Apart from having been responsible for periodical updates of EFE's Manual of Style, he edited and co-edited a number of EFE publications, the best-known of them El neologismo necesario (1992).
+Apart from having been responsible for periodical updates of EFE's Manual of Style, he edited and co-edited a number of EFE publications.
+The best-known of them El neologismo necesario (1992).
 For reasons which are not clear in 1992 he ceased as head of the unit, at that time renamed Departamento de Control de Publicación y Análisis de Estilo of EFE.
 The motive might have been his poor health; in 1994 he was already noted for frequent absence on sittings of the EFE boards.
 It is not clear whether Pascual's ailing health was anyhow related to a serious car accident he suffered in Pamplona in 1967.
 A car he drove collided with a truck and Pascual sustained very heavy injuries.